-In addition to the functional responsibilities of the ASRC Dispatch Coordinator detailed in Section 2.11 in the ASRC Operations Manual, and briefly outlined below:

-Maintenance of ASRC Dispatch Standards;

-Monitor performance of Conference and Groups dispatch operations, and ASRC alerting standards and performance:

-Maintain and disseminate ASRC dispatch information and materials:
+In addition to the functional responsibilities of the ASRC Dispatch Coordinator detailed in Section 2.11 in the ASRC Operations Manual, and briefly outlined below: Maintenance of ASRC Dispatch Standards; Monitor performance of Conference Groups dispatch operations, and ASRC alerting standards and performance; Maintain and disseminate ASRC dispatch information materials; Provide a quality assurance program for ASRC dispatch operations; Supervise and coordinate the ASRC Alert Officer program, including alerting standards and practices; and Recommend alert process agreements with other programs; The Conference Dispatch Coordinator shall also be responsible for:

-Maintain a list of ASRC qualified members;

-Provide a quality assurance program for ASRC dispatch operations:

-Supervise and coordinate the ASRC Alert Officer program, including alerting standards and practices; and

-Recommend alert process agreements with other programs;

-The Conference Dispatch Coordinator shall also be responsible for:

-- Maintaining the ASRC Pager Net and services, including, responsibility for all ASRC owned pagers, including their maintenance. - I.3 Assigning ASRC owned pagers. - I.5 Keeping an inventory of ASRC pagers. - I.6 Ensuring the ASRC pager net is in working order. - 1.7 Scheduling and conducting a weekly pager test.
+- I.1 Maintaining the ASRC Pager Net and services, including, responsibility for all ASRC owned pagers, including their maintenance. - I.2 Assigning ASRC owned pagers. - I.3 Keeping an inventory of ASRC pagers. - I.4 Ensuring the ASRC pager net is in working order. - 1.5 Scheduling and conducting a weekly pager test.
 If a Group does not respond to the weekly pager test, the ASRC Dispatch Coordinator will check with that Group to see if the pager communications link is working properly.
-If the pager communications link is not working properly, the ASRC Dispatch Coordinator will immediately work to correct this problem or ensure good communications. - 1.8 The ASRC Dispatch Coordinator will distribute any pertinent information to the Group Dispatch Officers about the pager net. - I.9 The ASRC Dispatch Coordinator, working with the ASRC Communications Officer, is responsible for reviewing the ASRC pager codes and bringing suggestions to the ASRC BOD. - I.10 The ASRC Dispatch Coordinator is responsible for the administrative oversight of the alerting and dispatching of the Conference.

-- 1.11 The ASRC Dispatch Coordinator will provide a central administrative contact for any difficulty with Conference alert, dispatch and/or Group dispatch operations. - Note: These additional responsibilities, identified in I.3 through I.9 can be designated to an individual on the staff of the ASRC Dispatch Coordinator.
-If this is the case, the identity of that individual mut be known to the Operations Chair, and the Board of Directors.
+If the pager communications link is not working properly, the ASRC Dispatch Coordinator will immediately work to correct this problem or ensure good communications. - I.6 The ASRC Dispatch Coordinator will distribute any pertinent information to the Group Dispatch Officers about the pager net. - I.7 The ASRC Dispatch Coordinator, working with the ASRC Communications Officer, is responsible for reviewing the ASRC pager codes and bringing suggestions to the ASRC BOD. - 1.8 The ASRC Dispatch Coordinator is responsible for the administrative oversight of the alerting and dispatching of the Conference. - I.9 The ASRC Dispatch Coordinator will provide a central administrative contact for any difficulty with Conference alert, dispatch and/or Group dispatch operations.
+Note: These additional responsibilities I.3 through I.7 can be designated to an individual on the staff of the ASRC Dispatch Coordinator.
+If this is the case, the identity of that individual must be known to the Operations Chair, and the Board of Directors.

-Annex J

-ASRC Alert Officer Functions and Protocols
+Annex J. ASRC Alert Officer Functions and Protocols

 - J.1 The Alerting Function The ASRC Alert Officer (AO) will fulfill the ASRC alerting function.
 The AO is intended to act as the interface (with decision making capabilities) between the ASRC and an outside agency requesting ASRC operational support.
-The AO has the authority to change the operational state of the ASRC by activating and responding ASRC resources. - J.1.1 Initial contact with a Responsible Authority The AO is responsible for responding to an initial request for ASRC participation from a Responsible Agent (RA).
+The AO has the authority to change the operational state of the ASRC by activating and responding ASRC resources. - J.1.1 Initial Contact with a Responsible Authority They AO is responsible for responding to an initial request for ASRC participation from a Responsible Agent (RA).
 The AO will collect appropriate information to start the alert process in a timely manner.
-After collecting baseline information from the RA, the AO must be prepared to provide initial suggestions to the RA. - J.1.1.1 Initial Contact with the Responsible Agent The AO should must determine if the request for ASRC resources is legitimate: - a) Is the RA legitimate? - b) Is the request within our response region? - c) Is the request within our functional domain?
+After collecting baseline information from the RA, the AO must be prepared to provide initial suggestions to the RA. - J.1.1.1 Initial Contact with the Responsible Agent The AO must determine if the request for ASRC resources is legitimate: - a) Is the RA legitimate? - b) Is the request within our response region? - c) Is the request within our functional domain?